-Credit Default Swap (CDS) prices have generally followed an upward trend throughout 2022, indicatingwere volatile during 2023, spiking in March on the back of banking sector contagion concerns following the major events of Silicon Valley Bank becoming insolvent and the takeover of Credit Suisse by UBS.
-After then falling back in Q2 of calendar 2023, in the second half of the year, higher credit risk.
-They have been boosted by the interest rates and inflation, the ongoing war in Ukraine, and now the Middle East, have led to CDS prices increasing economic and political uncertainty and a weaker global and UK outlook, but remain well below the levels seen at the beginning of the Covid-19 pandemicsteadily.
+Credit Default Swap (CDS) prices were volatile during 2023, spiking in March on the back of banking sector contagion concerns following the major events of Silicon Valley Bank becoming insolvent and the takeover of Credit Suisse by UBS.
+After then falling back in Q2 of calendar 2023, in the second half of the year, higher interest rates and inflation, the ongoing war in Ukraine, and now the Middle East, have led to CDS prices increasing steadily.

-On an annual basis, CDS price volatility was higher has so far been lower in 20222023 compared to 2021 and the 2022, but this year has seen more of a divergence in prices between ringfenced (retail) and non-ringfenced (investment) banking entities has emerged once again.
+On an annual basis, CDS price volatility has so far been lower in 2023 compared to 2022, but this year has seen more of a divergence in prices between ringfenced (retail) and non-ringfenced (investment) banking entities once again.

-The weakening economic picture during 2022 led the credit rating agencies to reflect this in their assessment of the Moody's revised its outlook foron the UK sovereign as well as several local authorities and financial institutions, revising themto stable from to-negative to reflect its view of restored political predictability following the volatility after the 2022 mini-budget.
+Moody's revised its outlook on the UK sovereign to stable from negative to reflect its view of restored political predictability following the volatility after the 2022 mini-budget.
 Moody's also affirmed the Aa3 rating in recognition of the UK's economic resilience and strong institutional framework.

-Following its rating action on the UK sovereign, Moody's revised the outlook on five UK banks to stable from stablenegative and then followed this by the same action on five rated local authorities.
+Following its rating action on the UK sovereign, Moody's revised the outlook on five UK banks to stable from negative and then followed this by the same action on five rated local authorities.
 However, within the same update the long-term ratings of those five local authorities were downgraded.

-There are remain competing tensions in the banking sector-which could impact bank balance sheet strength going forward.
-The, on one side from higher interest rates boosting net income and profitability against another of a weakening economic outlook and likely recessions in many regionsthat increase the possibility of a deterioration in the quality of banks' assets, while higher interest rates provide a boost to net income and profitability.
+There remain competing tensions in the banking sector, on one side from higher interest rates boosting net income and profitability against another of a weakening economic outlook and likely recessions that increase the possibility of a deterioration in the quality of banks' assets.